Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 * In some scenarios knowing the index value might come in handy.
 We can use the “with indexed_items” for this.
-* The loop index will be available at item.0 and the value will be available at item.1. index value starts at zero as usual.
+* The loop index will be available at item 0 and the value will be available at item 1.
+The index value starts at zero as usual.

 Example:
 ```